oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 ![database-vector-store-list](images/database-vector-store-list.png)

+Note that you can upload on the same vector store alias additional documents that will increase the knowledge base available to you chatbot.

 ### 2.6 RAG test
-Now that we have two vector store, let's start to test the second knowledge base created with the OpenAI service:`TEST2` to use classical public resources.
+Now that we have two vector stores, let's start to test the second knowledge base created with the OpenAI service:`TEST2` to use classical public resources.

 * Clear history pressing button **Clear** and choose **gpt-4o-mini** model for initial test.